"We always say, it’s cold in Wisconsin, but the people are warm."

-We moved here with a family of 8 children, a big family by any standards.
+We moved here with a family of eight children, a big family by any standards.
 We were impressed with how people received us and helped us to settle in.
-We are first generation immigrants so when we look at family to turn to, they are the people around us, our friends.
-We always say, it’s cold in Wisconsin, but the people are warm."
+We are first-generation immigrants, so when we look at family to turn to, they are the people around us, our friends.
+We always say it’s cold in Wisconsin, but the people are warm."

 Around that same time we discovered that our daughter, who was a year old, was going through some developmental problems.
 It was hard for me to continue to teach because I was trying to find out what was wrong with her.
 I decided to go back to school to really understand learning disabilities.
 It was very therapeutic for me because I was going through all of this guilt and shame and wondering what went wrong.
 Our daughter was diagnosed with Rett Syndrome.
 I learned that even doctors don't know what causes it.
 It's still hard, but going back to school is what helped me to really cope more with her situation.

 My daughter is now a senior at Neenah High School.
 She can’t do anything on her own.
-She is like a 6 month old.
+She is like a six-month-old.
 But she is very healthy.
-She has really taught me a lot of lessons so far, endurance, perseverance and she has helped me to build my faith in a greater power."
+She has really taught me a lot of lessons so far: endurance, perseverance, and she has helped me to build my faith in a greater power."

-"We have about one of the most educated families in North America, it’s a feat for being a first generation immigrant, for being here for only 16 years.
+Michael: "We have about one of the most educated families in North America.
+It’s a feat for being a first generation immigrant, for being here for only 16 years.
 We have a daughter who is training to be a nurse and another daughter who is becoming a nurse practitioner.
 We have a son who's a brain surgeon from Harvard Medical School.
 A second son who is practicing law in a Green Bay firm.
 Two of our kids are in college now.
 Then we have two at home and this young one who is with us is very talented.
 Our other daughter is a senior in high school and she's very healthy.
-So, Appleton has been very kind to us so we’re thankful to god for choosing Appleton for us."
+So, Appleton has been very kind to us, so we’re thankful to God for choosing Appleton for us."

-"I want to be a writer.
-I wrote my first story when I was 3.
+Ndemazea: "I want to be a writer.
+I wrote my first story when I was three.
 I really loved Sponge Bob and my sister loved watching anime like Naruto.
 We would always get in fights about which one was better.
-So, I wrote a 12 page illustrated book about why Sponge Bob was better.
+So, I wrote a 12-page illustrated book about why Sponge Bob was better.
 It was all drawn in crayon.
 I thought it was pretty good."